LobzyJay/LobzyJay/README.md

 ## About

-I'm a senior digital designer with six years across brand identity, motion, 3D, UI/UX, and front-end development.
+I'm a Multidisciplinary designer with six years across brand identity, motion, 3D, UI/UX, and front-end development.
 I don't hand off.
 I design a system, write the code, and ship it.

 Right now I'm Principal Designer at Parable VC in Dubai, taking on client work in parallel, and quietly building a design agency called Layout Studio.